nauam/Courses/docs/administration/security/storage-plugins/cyberark-storage.md

 - **clientCertName**
 : The name that the Client Certificate is saved under in the key store.

-Once the configuration settings have been added to QW Control, restart QW Control.
-Following the restart and logging in, click on the gears icon in the top right corner of QW Control.
+Once the configuration settings have been added to Rundeck, restart Rundeck.
+Following the restart and logging in, click on the gears icon in the top right corner of Rundeck.
 In that menu, there is "Key Storage."
 Select it and Cyberark keys will be shown at the path specified in the config above.